jamiukabir22/AirBnB_clone/README.md

 This projects is a clone of airbnb

-it implements from backend to database mangaement, to frontend
+it implements from backend to database management, to frontend

 now We create a shell that implements or the user can use to interact with the backend